The Ultimate Packing Guide: One Year Traveling

 • Travel Adapter; different countries, different outlets.
 It’s important to have a way to charge your devices, and adapters can be very expensive once you’re at a destination.
 I use the TESSAN Universal Adapter.

 • Laptop and/or Tablet; depending on your needs or work, you might need a laptop.
 Most people these days will have use for at least one of these.
-I brought a tablet with a keyboard.
+I brought my laptop.

 • Earbuds/Headphones; again, this is a preference for in-ear or over-ear.
 I’m sure you already have a favorite pair, so bring them, any case they might have, and their charging cords.